RayC206/Seabnb/README.md

 What part of your work on the project are you most proud of?
  * I am proud of creating error handlers with try catch, since it made my code alot cleaner looking.
- * Seeing the proper response on the server.
+ * Seeing the proper response on the server

 What are some parts you would like to go back and improve and/or minor bugs you would like to clean up?
  * There were parts where the code could be cleaner, I should of made a middleware to handle all of my errors to make my code cleaner to look at.